ecosia/ecosia-privacy-policy/en.md

 ### f.
 Contact form and help pages

-We use the “Zendesk” platform to handle your enquiries.
+We use the “Zendesk” and “Help Scout” platform to handle your enquiries.
 In an enquiry, the data you provide are saved and processed in order to answer your questions.
 At the same time, we gather certain pieces of statistical information via cookies in order to improve the contact and enquiry function and use your data to prevent any potential misuse of this function.
 In this context, the data are not forwarded to third parties.
 The data arising in this context are deleted after their storage is no longer necessary or restricted if legal storage obligations exist.

 The following pieces of your data are saved: